mhosseinab/discourse-go7-onebox/README.md

 ## License

-The Discourse Plays.tv Onebox plugin is released under the [MIT License](LICENSE).
+The Discourse Go7 Onebox plugin is released under the [MIT License](LICENSE).